LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 It will return the same result and write the data to Redis Cache using your username as a key.

 * Call SearchUniverse function to search ESG data from Redis Cache.

-You can call <http://localhost:7071/api/SearchUniverse> with the following query parameters.
+You need to send HTTP GET request to http://localhost:7071/api/SearchUniverse and pass the following query parameters to the serverless function.

-* __query__ is a keyword you want to search.
+> * __query__ is a keyword you want to search.
-* __username__ is your username to retrieve data from the cache.
+> * __username__ is your username to retrieve data >from the cache.
-* __type__ is search type, and it must be one of the following values.
+> * __type__ is search type, and it must be one of >the following values.
 If not set, it will use "any".
-  1) "any" to search query with any fields.
+>   1) "any" to search query from value of any fields.
-  2) "permid" to search query with the value of Perm Id.
+>   2) "permid" to search query from the value of Perm Id.
-  3) "ric" to search query with Ric name.
+>   3) "ric" to the search query from Ric's name.
-  4) "name" to search query with the Common Name.
+>   4) "name" to search query from the common name.

-Below is the sample result for search by common name by using the query "Voda".
+Below is the sample result for search by name(common name) using the keyword "Voda".

 ```url
 http://localhost:7071/api/SearchUniverse?username=<username>&type=name&query=Voda